ceri-num/uv-larm/tutorials/SLAM.md

 Try to issue a command (`rostopic pub`) that mimic `teleop_twist_keyboard` by publishing data directly into the topic `/cmd_vel`, it should make the robot move into stage.

+Find how to control a robot with a joypad (xbox, ps3/4 controllers).

 ##Advanced Stage

 You can customize your simulation by writing your own `.world` file and for example: